-Best Destinations in Europe for Coffee
+5 Best Destinations in Europe for Coffee

-Rome, Italy
+Destination, Rome, Italy

 In 2014, Italy was ranked 12th among countries that consume the most kilograms of coffee.
-Thus, it is not surprising that the words “cappuccino,” “espresso” and “latte” were coined in this coffee drinkers’ paradise.
+Thus, it is not surprising that the words cappuccino, espresso, and latte were coined in this coffee drinkers’ paradise.

-Vienna, Austria
+Best coffee in Vienna, Austria

-Paris, France
+Coffee in Paris, France

 According to 2007 figures, each person in France consumes approximately 5.4 kilograms of coffee.
-That may seem a lot but to the average Parisian, it is but natural.
+That may seem a lot but to the average Parisian, it is natural.
 The French treat their coffee like they treat their lovers – languidly and lovingly.

 There is no rush to consume a cup here, or should I say a bowl?
 Breakfast coffee in Paris is often served in a bowl to accommodate the dipping of delicate croissants.
-If you want to not only drink your coffee but also take some time to learn the proper roasting and preparation of the beans, visit La Caféothèque de Paris.
-If you have more fashionable tastes, walk across the Gardens Tuilleries toward Angelina Café, which was frequented by Coco Chanel.

 Barcelona, Spain

 Visit the neighborhoods of El Raval and Gracia for some of the best coffee shops.
 If you love pastries with your coffee, visit Caelum and sample the brews and baked treats.
-If you want to mix with a young crowd, Café Salambó is the place to be.
+If you want to mix with a younger crowd, Café Salambó is the place to be.

-10 comments
+11 comments

 […] outside of the Hofburg Palace.
 Demel served the royal palace and its inhabitants and is one of the oldest coffee houses in Vienna.
 I had hot chocolate because I knew I would have coffee later; my friends all ordered […]